 When you care for someone who has been diagnosed with Parkinson’s disease, adjusting to new challenges as the disease progresses or if you have been living with Parkinson’s disease for some time, a strong support network is essential for your wellbeing.
 Parkinson’s disease presents a unique challenge for carers, but there are many things you can do to maintain and improve quality of life and live well with a diagnosis of Parkinson’s disease.
 At Senior Helpers, our goal is to be a trusted, integral part of your support network.
 We will work with your family and medical team to provide support related to the symptoms of Parkinson’s disease to help your loved one remain comfortable and as independently as possible.

-Senior Helpers’ Parkinson’s Care Program is a specialised training and certification program created in conjunction with leading experts from the National Parkinson Foundation’s Centre of Excellence.
-This program, the first of its kind in the US home-care industry, is designed to provide our staff with the expert training and education necessary to create personalised plans of support for individuals living with Parkinson’s disease.
+Senior Helpers’ Parkinson’s Care Program is a specialised training program for our support staff created in conjunction with leading experts from the Parkinson’s Foundation’s Centre of Excellence network.
+This program is unique to Senior Helpers and is designed to give our staff the necessary training and skills to create personalised support for individuals living with Parkinson’s disease.

 Parkinson’s disease is a progressive condition, which means a person’s needs will change as the disease advances.
 At first, you may need minimal assistance with errands, but that might evolve to include assistance with personal care and activities of daily living.
 There is not a one-size fits all approach to care, which is why Senior Helpers works with each of our clients to develop a plan of support unique to a person’s specific needs.

 Senior Helpers Support Staff are educated and trained on:

 Parkinson’s disease affects each person and family in a different way.
 Senior Helpers’ FREE video can assist you in your efforts to help a family member who has Parkinson’s Disease.
 View our FREE, informative video today.View the Parkinson’s Care Video.